 - Water keeps your system functioning and your bowels moving

-- Water boosts the immune system a boost
+- It gives the immune system a boost

-- Water prevents cramps
+- Electrolytes + Water prevents cramps

 - Water helps your kidneys function

 Thus, people are still taking in far less liquid than they should.
-Instead I hear complaint of “but I don’t LIKE water” or “I forgot”.
+Instead, I hear complaints of “but I don’t LIKE water” or “I forgot”.

 Tips To Drink More Water Each Day: Keep water nearby always.